How to round corners in Photoshop tutorial

 The Path Alignment icon.

-Change the Align To option from Selection to Canvas.
+Change the Align To option to Canvas.

 The Align To option set to Canvas.